Here, I will reveal 5 hidden truths about working from home.

 Additionally, it’s not just about the lack of co-workers.
 Working from home can also make you lose touch with your community.
 Since you don’t have to go out and commute or drive to work, you won’t be able to interact with neighbors, colleagues, and even your building receptionist.

-If you’re working from home, it’s ideal to establish a routine to help you meet neighbors and other community members.
+If you’re working from home, it’s ideal for establishing a routine to help you meet neighbors and other community members.
 This may include the following:

 Doing these and being involved in your community may help boost both your self-esteem and morale.